Skip to content

 Hackers love getting their hands on employee data.
 Think about all of the information you have in your systems: Full names, addresses, bank account and Social Security numbers.
 All of this is data a hacker can easily use for identity theft.
 You need to ensure the provider you select uses multi-factor authentication, when data is idle and in transit.
 Your supplier should also have a dedicated risk assessment team focused on cybersecurity.

-If you’re struggling to keep up with the ever-changing market of benefits plans, or you’re looking for a partner to support your needs, we’d love to help.
-Paycor specializes in helping businesses of all sizes with Benefit plans and HR solutions, offering trusted guidance to a sometimes-overwhelming process.
-Contact our team today so we can get to know your business.
+If you’re struggling to keep up with the ever-changing market of benefits plans or you’re looking for a partner to support your needs, we’d love to help.
+Paycor specializes in helping businesses of all sizes with benefit plans and HR solutions, offering trusted guidance to a sometimes-overwhelming process.

 Resource Center Banner HCM with man and woman looking at tablet